The-going/evlproject/content/core/user-api/scheduling/_index.md

 SCHED_RR (1-99) priority ranges.

-A thread scheduled in the SCHED_WEAK class may invoke any EVL service, including blocking ones for waiting for out-of-band notifications (e.g. depleting a semaphore), which will certainly switch it to the out-of-band execution stage.
+A thread scheduled in the SCHED_WEAK class may invoke any EVL service, including blocking ones for waiting for out-of-band events (e.g. depleting a semaphore), which will certainly switch it to the out-of-band execution stage.
 Before returning from the EVL system call, the thread will be automatically switched back to the in-band